Content

 Text

-This award celebrates individuals that have made innovative approaches to care.
+This Award celebrates individuals that have made innovative approaches to care.
 This could be developing a new concept, finding new ways to identify people who can benefit from hospice and palliative care, or approaching a challenging care issue.

-What the judges were looking for
+What the judges are looking for

 Text